 For a while software solutions were created to solve this (like Microsoft’s “smart quote marks”), but those solutions exist only in specific programs.
 There is no global solution.
 In fact, with the introduction of lots and lots of new devices, those “nice directional quotation marks” often have been harder to find or use.
 For a long time, my Android keyboard did’t even have directional quote marks.
 And while some time ago Android’s English keyboard introduced them as an option that shows them when you long press the apostrophe or the double quote mark, hardly anyone seems to use them.
 (My multilingual English/Japanese keyboard didn’t receive this update.
 If I would want to type a directional quote mark, I’d have to change keyboards first, which is not convenient.)
 On the PC, with its physical keyboard, no such solution exists.
 For some reason, the layout of the US computer keyboard has hardly changed in decades.
 The only new key on the keyboard that I am typing on right now, is a key with Microsoft’s symbol on it.

 How do I type the directional quote marks in this text?
 When I type in gvim I use hotkeys that I choose myself.
-Except often I don’t bother to type the curly apostrophe because it breaks the flow of typing blind.
-Instead, I do a find-and-replace-all when I’m done.
-For another (Linux only) solution, see below.
+Additionally I use the standard Linux hotkeys that work in gtk applications (on how to activate the latter: see below).

 Changing the current keyboard layout is not straightforward, because almost all the symbols that are available now, have been adopted into programming languages.
 That doesn’t leave much room for change.
 Nevertheless, changing the keyboards, both physical and software keyboards, seems to be the only way to get “nice directional quotation marks” widely adopted into our otherwise beautiful screen fonts.

 A lot of Linux distros seem not to have defined a compose key by default (including my distro, Slackware).
 That is probably because keyboards have different layouts, but why not make an exception for the rather language agnostic US keyboard?
-Perhaps because even the US keyboard can have different keys.
-It seems we lack a standard for keyboards.
+Well, I don’t know, you tell me.
+It seems we lack a sane standard for keyboards.